-(iv) granting of subsidies with 10.
+(i) Securing of land with 10,

 33 | Are there any other "hot topics" currently being discussed in your country in relation to onshore wind energy?

 Many municipalities and provinces in the Netherlands see greater potential in large-scale energy generation through solar power than with wind turbines.
 Moreover, the costs associated with constructing wind parks have significantly increased due to higher interest rates, a shortage of personnel and rising material costs.
 Additionally, the national government is heavily prioritising offshore wind farms, causing onshore wind energy to recede into the background.
 As mentioned, offshore wind farms have the capacity to generate more wind power, while also causing less nuisance to the local community.